 Exchange-Traded Funds (ETFs) are a wrapper for underlying assets.
 ETFs can hold anything from bonds to indexes to shares and sometimes even cash products.
-Like the name suggests, ETFs are traded on exchanges like the Johannesburg Stock Exchange (JSE).
+As the name suggests, ETFs are traded on exchanges like the Johannesburg Stock Exchange (JSE).
 The price of this basket of assets are dependent on the underlying assets.
-In other words, to determine the price of the an ETF, you need to look at the price of the underlying assets.
+In other words, to determine the price of the ETF, you need to look at the price of the underlying assets.
 This price is managed by something called a market maker.
-Because of the market maker ETFs have a higher liquidity.
+Because of the market maker ETFs have higher liquidity.